L-YeZhu/CDCD/README.md

  ## 1. Project Overview
  In this work, we introduce our Conditional Discrete Contrastive Diffusion (CDCD) approach to enhance the input-output connections in cross-modal and conditional generation.
  Specifically, we tackle the problem by maximizing the mutual information between the given input and the generated output via contrastive learning.
- We demonstrate the efficacy of the proposed approach in evaluations with three diverse, multimodal conditional synthesis tasks: dance-to-music generation, text-to-image synthesis, and class-conditioned image synthesis.
+ We demonstrate the efficacy of the proposed approach in evaluations with three diverse, multimodal conditional synthesis tasks on five datasets: dance-to-music generation on AIST++ and TikTok Dance-Music, text-to-image synthesis on CUB200 and MSCOCO, and class-conditioned image synthesis on ImageNet.

  <p align="center">
     <img src="assets/teaser.png" width="550">

 ## 2. Environment Setup
-The envirunment can be set up following the instructions below.
+The environment can be set up following the instructions below.
 The dance-to-music task requires the pretrained [JukeBox model](https://github.com/openai/jukebox), and the text-to-image task loads the pre-trained [DALL-E model](https://github.com/openai/DALL-E).

 ```